cirias601/YouTube_Videos_Analysis/README.md

 # YouTube_Videos_Analysis
-An analysis based on the predicted amount of likes, views, dislikes and comment counts on future YouTube videos in the U.S ok
+An analysis on what videos will be the most trending based on the amount of engagement (likes, dislikes, views, comment count) it recieves.